fabremx/react-course-materials/CompoundComponentPattern/README.md

 This pattern focuses on passing down the state of the parent component to its children.

-## Context
+## 📘 Context

-I want to pass parent state to childrens like this.
+I want to pass down the parent state to its children like this.

 ```js
 <Form isDisabled={isDisabled}>